mtvbrianking/laravel-ussd/readme.md

 **Use custom menu entry point**

-By default the parsing starts at the 1st element in your menu file, i.e `/menu/*[1]`.
+By default, parsing begins at the first element in your menu file, which corresponds to `/menu/*[1]`.

-If you wish to start from a different point or use a custom menu file structure.
-Here's how to go about it...
+If you want to start parsing from a different point or use a custom menu structure, you can specify the entry point in your code:

 ```php
 Ussd::make($menu, $request->session_id)